 How exactly lightning forms is still open for debate, but scientists are certain there are two types of lightning: positive and negative.
 The most commonly accepted theory is that electrons are stripped off colliding ice particles caught in a thunderstorm’s updraft.
 Once these particles lose an electron, their net remaining charge becomes positive.
-These positively charged particles usually rise high into the upper most part of the thunderstorm where they tend to collect.
-But this isn’t always the case.
+These positively charged particles usually rise high into the upper-most part of the thunderstorm where they tend to collect.

-Larger thunderstorms produce more lightning, because there are more collisions caused by the stronger and larger updraft.
-Smaller storms don’t create the same conditions, therefore there are fewer lightning strikes, if any at all.
+Larger thunderstorms produce more lightning because there are more collisions caused by the stronger updrafts.
+Smaller storms don’t create the same conditions, therefore there are fewer lightning strikes.

-As more and more positive charge builds in the upper part of the storm and on the ground beneath the storm, more and more negative charge builds in the lower part of the cloud.
-The charge separation creates an electric field.
+As positive charge builds in the upper part of the storm and negative charge builds in the lower part of the cloud, an electric field is created.
 As the charge continues to build, so does the attraction between the positively and negatively charged particles.
 The only thing stopping the electric current from flowing is air, which happens to be a very good insulator.

-There is another type of lightning that is far more powerful, one in which positive charge flows instead of electrons.
-It’s called positive lightning and it’s a very real thing.
-Only about 5% of lightning is positive in nature and tends to occur during the peak of a severe thunderstorm or as the storm is decaying.
+Only about 5% of lightning is positive and tends to occur during the peak of a severe thunderstorm or as the storm is decaying.
 Most positive strikes originate high in the anvil head of a thunderstorm where the positive charge tends to accumulate.
-However, instead of discharging with the negative charge at the base of the cloud, it travels outside the cloud and strikes the ground where there’s a pool of negative charge.
+However, instead of discharging with the negative charge at the base of the cloud, the ionization path travels outside the cloud and strikes the ground where there’s a pool of negative charge.